Jaggmort/books_downloader/README.md

 ```[I 230523 20:48:40 server:335] Serving on http://127.0.0.1:5500```
 Now u can access to books with link [offline-library](http://127.0.0.1:5500/static/pages/index1.html)

+Or u can accesss to books if u open any index pages from /static/pages/ folder

 ### Project Goals ###
 The code is written for educational purposes on online-course for web-developers [dvmn.org](dvmn.org).